 Avoiding alcohol while everyone around you is drinking can be a frustrating experience.
-Your options for non-alcoholic drinks can seem very limited.
+Your options for non alcoholic drinks can seem very limited.
 The problem is even worse at an unfamiliar bar where you don’t know what they offer.
+Don’t worry.
+There are usually at least a few non alcoholic drinks to order at a bar.

 Don’t stress too much if these drinks aren’t on the menu at your local bar.
 Most use common ingredients and bartenders should be more than happy to mix them together for you.